 "In the first timeline, 14-year-old sisters Jade and Billie Wesker are moved to New Raccoon City," the official synopsis from Netflix reads.
 "A manufactured, corporate town, forced on them right as adolescence is in full swing.
 But the more time they spend there, the more they come to realize that the town is more than it seems, and their father may be concealing dark secrets.
 Secrets that could destroy the world."

 The second timeline is an expected one: "Well over a decade into the future: there are less than 15 million people left on Earth," it reads.
 "And more than six billion monsters — people and animals infected with the T-virus.
 Jade, now 30, struggles to survive in this New World, while the secrets from her past — about her sister, her father, and herself — continue to haunt her."

 It's unclear whether Jade and Billie are twins.
 (They probably are?)
 It's also unclear what happened to Billie in the past that she's seemingly no longer part of the future timeline.
 Given what we know about Albert's experimentation with prototype strain, it's possible that he experimented on both of her daughters?

 This is pure speculation, but perhaps Jade survives thanks to superpowers similar to her father, but Billie has been mutated into some horrible monstrosity.
 (These things do happen rather often in Resident Evil stories.)
-No matter what unfolds throughout the course of the series, it seems like each episode might tell stories using both timelines in tandem.
+No matter what unfolds throughout the series, it seems like each episode might tell stories using both timelines in tandem.

 The official details do corroborate Deadline's initial summary that the show "will explore the dark inner workings of the Umbrella Corporation and the new world order caused by the outbreak of the T-virus."